nandhakumar2611/mindx-inventory-docs/docs/settings/prefix.md

 - **Starting Number**: Set the initial sequence number for the prefix (e.g., 1).
 - After making the changes, click **Save** to apply them.

+!!!
+Warning

+      Changing an existing prefix or starting number can lead to inconsistencies in previously generated documents.
+It's advisable to communicate any changes to relevant team members.

 This feature allows you to maintain flexibility and adapt prefix settings as your business requirements evolve.